PUB HLTH 7074 - Introduction to Biostatistics

 Assignments and written work should, whenever feasible, be typed or word-processed, although work comprising algebraic notation is acceptable in handwritten form if neat and legible.

 Assessment Related Requirements

 There will be three assignments and an examination in this course.
 All assignments will be posted on MyUni at least 2 weeks prior to the date of submission.
-Students will be required to participate in an examination for a period of two hours that will be scheduled in synchrony for all students.
+Students will be required to participate in an examination that will be scheduled in synchrony for all students.
 Further details concerning assignment submission and course policies on lateness and extensions will be provided in the Course Handbook.

 The first assignment will assess students’ facility with calculating appropriate descriptive summary statistics of samples of data.

 Assignment 2: Probability and hypotheses (20%)

 The second assignment will assess students’ facility with using simple probability distributions and formulating null and alternative hypotheses.